 Q: How do these laws affect job applicants who apply online?

 A: Employers are required to make the applicant postings available to all job applicants, including those who apply online.
-The U.S. Department of Labor (DOL) recommends that businesses include a link or button near the online job application that states: “Applicants have rights under Federal Employment Laws.”
-The link should enable access to the required posters in a digital format.
+The U.S. Department of Labor (DOL) recommends that businesses place a prominent notice on their websites where the job postings are listed stating: “Applicants have rights under Federal and State/Local Employment Laws” and provide a link to the required posters.

 Q: What is the easiest way to meet applicant labor law poster requirements?